 The towpaths along the Canal Du Midi are for the most part unpaved.
 Thus if it rains, it becomes muddy.
 Some places the towpath can handle the rain just fine, as the quality of dirt varies significantly from one part to the other.
 Some parts might have a few puddles that are easily avoided.
 Some parts will have so many smaller puddles that you are going to have to bounce through them, or maybe try your changes in the tall grass right next to the path.
 And the other parts will be muddy tracks.
 Thus rain is your biggest enemy and the one the hardest to control.
 The second problem is wind, which we will discuss below.
 The mud is quite sticky, like clay, and it tends to accumulate around the wheels.
 Thus mudguards should be placed high above the wheels, if at all possible.
 Flat mudguards are best, as they will allow for easier removal of accumulated mud (clay) with a stick.
 Currently (2019) some parts of the towpaths are being redone with a sandy material.

-It is for this reason that tires are an important part of your bicycles, and you should upgrade your tires before you come to something wide and strong.
+It is for this reason that tires are an important part of your bicycles, and you should upgrade your tires to something wide and strong.
 Go with a tire with a good profile, something that can grab the dirt and hold on to it for a bit, to avoid sliding and falling.
 Puncture protection is also necessary as there is a spiny plant that grows along the Canal Du Midi towpaths that are the most often cause of punctures.

 Wind along the Canal Du Midi

 There is a wind here that the locals call the Tramontane.
 It can be windy at times.
 The tramontane blows from the West to the East.
 Also, the prevailing winds flow in this same direction.
 It is basically colder air coming in from the Atlantic Ocean and flowing to the Mediterranean.
 Thus the best way to prepare for this is to start your trip somewhere in the West and cycle towards the Sea.
 Of course, the wind does make exceptions as well, as sometimes the wind flows from the Mediterranean Sea to the Atlantic.
 Some people, tourists mainly, mistakenly call this wind the Mistral Wind.
 The Mistral wind does not blow in this area, but rather in the more famous Provence area.
 See map above.